skoliver89/skoliver89.github.io/CS460/HW8/index.md

 GO
 ```
 2. DOWN Script:
 For this project's down.sql I had to drop the tables is a specific order since some tables have forgein keys from other tables.
-The following ordier was required:
+The following ordier was required.

 ```sql
 DROP TABLE IF EXISTS dbo.Classifications;
 DROP TABLE IF EXISTS dbo.ArtWorks;